anselm/blox/README.md

 1) Novices that want to make high quality high performance interactive stories in 3d.

-2) Storytellers who want to work faster and more accurately with a domain appropriate vocabulary, expressing semantic intent such as "be on the floor" or "tagalong with player" rather than "place a green cube at 0,0,0".
+2) Storytellers who want to work faster and more accurately with a domain appropriate vocabulary, expressing semantic intent such as "be on the floor" or "tagalong with player".

 3) Designers who want a pattern library of 3d UX widgets.
 See https://medium.com/@anselm/laundry-list-of-ux-patterns-in-vr-ar-24dae1e56c0a